Why Is There An Ice Build Up In Your Evaporator Coil?

 Other causes of insufficient airflow include:

 Although you may need to have repairs, cleaning, and/or maintenance to fix this issue, most airflow problems can be eliminated with a DIY cleaning and air filter replacement.
-For optimum efficiency, it is recommended to replace your air filter every 30 days during peak use.
+For optimum efficiency, a professional aircon servicing company recommends replacing your air filter every 30 days during peak use.
 A good test to see if you need to replace your air filter is to observe if light can shine through the filter or not.
 Set phone and calendar reminders as an extra precautionary measure to remember this important home maintenance task.

 The other thing you should check for is proper airflow through your supply and return vents and registers.
 Although you may have heard it is a good idea to close off vents in unused rooms to save money, which is not a good idea at all.
 In fact, you should go around your home and make sure that all vents and registers are unblocked.
 Look behind furniture, underneath rugs, and behind heavy drapes to make sure that airflow isn’t being blocked this way.